alvarjos/langauge_practices/README.md

 # CS langauges
-A repository that has notes files and tutorials on various CS langauges

-Here is all the links to the tutorials for each langauge
+A repository that has notes, files and tutorials on various CS langauges Here is all the links to the tutorials for each langauge

 # JavaScript (JS)